Back to Blog

 .

-Market abuse is a serious concern for financial regulators.
-It’s why the European Union sought to further codify its regime in 2016 with the Market Abuse Regulation, and why the UK’s Financial Conduct Authority (FCA) has paid such meticulous attention to monitoring firms and enforcing its provisions.
+Regulatory matters have certainly been impacted by Brexit.
+Just as it was back in 2020, market abuse remains a serious concern for financial regulators.
+It’s why the European Union sought to further codify its regime back in 2016 with the Market Abuse Regulation, and why the UK’s Financial Conduct Authority (FCA) has paid such meticulous attention to monitoring firms and enforcing its provisions.

 What does Brexit mean for the market abuse regulation?